i18next/react-i18next-gitbook/guides/the-drawbacks-of-other-i18n-solutions.md

 When your project gets bigger you do not only want code splitting but you also like to load translations on demand to avoid loading all translations upfront which would result in bad load times for your website.

-With loading translations asynchronous there comes an other problem - does your framework handle the pending state during loading translation?
+With loading translations asynchronous there comes another problem - does your framework handle the pending state during loading translation?

 That's what the [withNamespaces](../components/withnamespaces.md) higher order component or [NamespacesConsumer](../components/namespacesconsumer.md) render prop do!

 ### Can you translate combined jsx nodes in one sentence

-Lets take following content:
+Let's take following content:

 ```javascript
 <p>